abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 * [Blazor UI with EF Core](https://abp.io/Account/Login?returnUrl=/api/download/samples/bookstore-blazor-efcore)
 * [Angular UI with MongoDB](https://abp.io/Account/Login?returnUrl=/api/download/samples/bookstore-Angular-MongoDb)

+> If you encounter the "filename too long" or "unzip" error on Windows, please see [this guide](https://docs.abp.io/en/abp/7.0/KB/Windows-Path-Too-Long-Fix).

 ## Creating the Solution

 Before starting to the development, create a new solution named `Acme.BookStore` and run it by following the [getting started tutorial](../../getting-started.md).